33 Most Common Reasons Why Relationships Fail

 One of the most important parts of being in a relationship is loving your partner for who they are without trying to change them.
 People who secretly wish that their partner was just a little bit more fashionable or athletic will find that they love an unrealistic version of their partner and not the actual person with whom they're coupled.
 It always helps to remember that love is unconditional—and if yours isn't, then it might not be love after all.

 You don't forgive or forget.

 You can pretend to settle an argument with your spouse just to make it go away, but that is only going to make things worse.
 Why?
-“Holding resentment is the quickest way to destroy love,” says psychotherapist Tina Tessina, PhD.
-“Resentment is like the rust that eats away at the bonds of your relationship.”
-If you don’t resolve the underlying issues that are causing your resentment and anger, then your relationship will inevitably burst at the seams.
-And if you find yourself constantly annoyed, read up on the 23 Signs You’re Too Negative.
+"Holding resentment is the quickest way to destroy love," says psychotherapist Tina Tessina, PhD, of Long Beach, California.
+"Resentment is like the rust that eats away at the bonds of your relationship."
+If you don't resolve the underlying issues that are causing your resentment and anger, then your relationship will inevitably be worn down to the point of no return.

 You don't go out on dates anymore.